Writing Your Own Methods

 versioningit.errors.NotVCSError – if

-is not under the expected type of version control
+project_diris not under the expected type of version control

 tag2version